openath/openath.github.io/_posts/2017-09-01-dna-first-match.md

 <a href="http://file.opentrack.run/docs/2017/dna/dna_guide_v3.pdf">More info here...</a> - <a href="https://goo.gl/forms/obPi04eIVZRZfXjJ2">Sign up here...</a>

-We're helping organise the first ever competition THIS WEEKEND in Wimbledon, between local clubs and athletes, at Wimbledon Park.
+We're helping organise the first ever competition THIS WEEKEND - 2/3 Sep 2017 between local clubs and athletes, at Wimbledon Park.
 The goals of the event are
  - try out the new events and see how well they work
  - get film footage to explain it to the world
+ - see how spectators and athletes react
  - for officials to learn how to organise and manage the competition

+Spectators, helpers and officials are all welcome, on both days.
+You might get interviewed for your reactions!

 We're looking for some more athletes (U15 and above) to take part.
 You'll do a few events over 2-3 hours.
 We'll do a dress rehearsal on Saturday, and aim for a full "match" on Sunday in 2 hours.
 Full details are in <a href="http://file.opentrack.run/docs/2017/dna/dna_guide_v3.pdf">the guide</a>